 If your child has developmental needs or a chronic condition, ask your provider about a referral to the rehabilitation specialists at OHSU’s Child Development and Rehabilitation Center.

 Training and certification: Our therapists have advanced training in pediatrics, or experience with kids and families.
 Most see only children and teens.
 We have physical therapists, occupational therapists and speech-language pathologists who are certified neonatal therapists.

-Team-based care: Our therapists and other providers work together to meet every need.
+Team care: Our therapists work with other providers to meet every need.
 Your child’s team might include:

 - Heart or brain doctors